switcherapi/switcher-management/src/assets/documentation/libjava.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.petruki/switcher-client.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.petruki%22%20AND%20a:%22switcher-client%22)

 ### Features
-- Able to work offline using a snapshot file downloaded from your remote Switcher-API.
+- Able to work offline using a snapshot file downloaded from your remote Switcher-API Domain.
-- Silent mode automatically enables a contingent sub-process in case of some network issue happens between your application and the API.
+- Silent mode automatically enables a contingent sub-process in case of connectivity issues.
-- Built-in stub/mock mechanism that make much easier to create automated tests.
+- Built-in mock implementation for automated testing.
-- High secure connectivity.
+- Easy to setup.
 Switcher Context is responsible to manage all the complexity between your application and API.

 * * *